zendframework/zend-hydrator/doc/book/strategy.md

 This is a strategy that provides the functionality for `Zend\Hydrator\ArraySerializable`.
 You can use it with custom implementations for `Zend\Serializer\Adapter\AdapterInterface` if you want to as well.

-### Zend\\Hydrator\\Strategy\\ClosureStrategy

-This is a strategy that allows you to pass in a `hydrate` callback to be called in the event of hydration, and an `extract` callback to be called in the event of extraction.

-### Zend\\Hydrator\\Strategy\\DefaultStrategy

-This is a "dummy"-implementation that simply proxies everything through, without doing anything on the parameters.

 ### Zend\\Hydrator\\Strategy\\StrategyChain